tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 - Providing defense-in-depth: They maintain security even if one algorithm is compromised.
 - Reducing exposure to unforeseen vulnerabilities: They offer immediate protection against potential weaknesses in PQC algorithms.

 However, composite certificates comes with long-term implications.
 Once the traditional algorithm is no longer considered secure, due to CRQCs, it will have to be deprecated.
 To complete the transition to a fully quantum-resistant authentication model, it will be necessary to provision a new root CA certificate, that uses only a PQC signature algorithm and public key.
 This new root CA would issue a hierarchy of intermediate certificates, each also signed using a PQC algorithm and ultimately issue end-entity certificates that likewise contain only PQC public keys and are signed with PQC algorithms.
 This ensures that the entire certification path from the root of trust to the end-entity is cryptographically resistant to quantum attacks and does not depend on any traditional algorithms.

 Alternatively, a deployment may choose to continue using the same hybrid certificate even after the traditional algorithm has been broken by the advent of a CRQC.
-While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a significant risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.2 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 11.2 of {{!I-D.reddy-tls-composite-mldsa}}.
+While this may simplify operations by avoiding re-provisioning of trust anchors, it introduces a significant risk: the composite signature will no longer achieve Strong Unforgeability (SUF) (Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}), as explained in Section 10.2 of {{!I-D.ietf-lamps-pq-composite-sigs}}.

 In this scenario, a CRQC can forge the broken traditional signature component (s1*) over a message (m).
 That forged component can then be combined with the valid post-quantum component (s2) to produce a new composite signature (m, (s1*, s2)) that verifies successfully, thereby violating SUF.
-This highlights the critical need to retire hybrid certificates containing broken algorithms once CRQCs are available.
+This highlights the critical need to retire hybrid certificates containing broken algorithms once CRQCs are available and to update TLS protocol configuration to negotiate only PQC-based authentication.

+Note that in TLS, a composite signature remains secure against impersonation as long as at least one component algorithm remains unbroken, because verification succeeds only if every component signature validates over the same canonical message defined by the authentication procedure.
+This property provides some operational flexibility during the transition, but does not remove the requirement to deprecate broken traditional algorithms once CRQCs are available.

 ## Deployment Realities